ohler55/ojg/design.md

 that allows for the best performance.
 The parser as well as the JSONPath builders attempt to do both.
 An even better example is the [GGql](https://github.com/uhn/ggql) GraphQL package.
-It provides a very simple AI when compared to previous Go GraphQL packages and it many times [faster](https://github.com/the-benchmarker/graphql-benchmarks).
+It provides a very simple API when compared to previous Go GraphQL packages and it is many times [faster](https://github.com/the-benchmarker/graphql-benchmarks).

 ## Whats Next?